 An exhilarating trek through the cultivated foothills of the Virunga offers stirring views in all directions.
-Then, abruptly, the trail enters the Volcanoes national park, this is 160 km² national park, and it protects the Rwandan sector of the Virunga Mountains, a range of six extinct and three active volcanoes which straddles the borders with Uganda and the DRC.
+Then, abruptly, the trail enters the Volcanoes national park, which is a 160 km² national park and protects the Rwandan sector of the Virunga Mountains.
+A range of six extinct and three active volcanoes straddles the borders of Uganda and DR Congo.

-Ranging in altitude from 2400 km to 4507 Km, the Volcanoes National Park is conquered by the setting of volcanoes.
-This chain of steep, all freestanding mountains linked by fertile saddles which were formed by solidified lava flows, is one of the most stirring and memorable sights in East Africa.
+Ranging in altitude from 2400 km to 4507 the Volcanoes National Park is conquered by the setting of volcanoes.
+This chain of steep, all-freestanding mountains linked by fertile saddles which were formed by solidified lava flows, is one of the most stirring and memorable sights in East Africa.

 Parc Volcano’s Key Species

 The park reopened to tourism in June 1993, but it was evacuated in April 1994 because of the genocide.
 Later in 1995, it once again reopened to tourism, only to close again a few months later.
-Gorilla tracking was finally resumed on a permanent basis in July 1999, since when the number of tourists visiting the Virungas had increased rapidly.
-More details of gorillas and gorilla-tracking follow later in this section.
+Gorilla tracking was finally resumed on a permanent basis in July 1999, when the number of tourists visiting the Virungas had increased rapidly.
+More details about gorillas and gorilla-tracking follow later in this section.
 Gorillas and golden monkeys aside, primates are poorly represented by comparison with other forests in Rwanda and Western Uganda.
-Little information is available regarding the current status of other large mammals, but 70-plus species have been recorded in Uganda’s neighboring Mgahinga National Park, most of which probably only occur in the larger Rwanda section of the Virungas.
-Elephant and buffalo are still quite common; judging by the amount of spoor encountered on forest trails, but are very timid and infrequently observed.
-Also, present are giant forest hog, bush pig, bushbuck, black-fronted duiker, spotted hyena, and several varieties of small predator.
+Little information is available regarding the current status of other large mammals, but 70-plus species have been recorded in Uganda’s neighbouring Mgahinga National Park, most of which probably only occur in the larger Rwanda section of the Virungas.
+Elephants and buffalo are still quite common; judging by the amount of spoor encountered on forest trails, but are very timid and infrequently observed.
+Also, present are giant forest hogs, bush pigs, bushbuck, black-fronted duikers, spotted hyenas, and several varieties of small predators.
 Recent extinctions, probably as a result of deforestation, include the massive yellow-backed duiker and leopard.

 The Virungas with five peaks-Karisimbi (4507M), Bisoke (3711M), Sabyinyo (3634M), Gahinga(3474M) and Muhabura (4127M).

-Other animals including– the rare golden monkeys Cape buffalo, black fronted duiker; a profusion of bird life including the Ruwenzori turaco, and beautiful francolins.
+Other animals include– the rare golden monkey’s Cape buffalo, black-fronted duiker; a profusion of bird life including the Ruwenzori touraco, and beautiful francolins.

 What to do

-Mountain gorilla tracking remains the most popular activity in the park, with over a total of 80 permits issued daily, eight for each of the five habituated troops.
-But Volcanoes National Park is not only for gorilla tracking but other activities like golden monkey trekking, hiking which are now well organized, from a two-day ascent of Karisimbi to a non-strenuous nature walk to a cluster of crater later, but the most exciting achievement is that visitors can now visit habituated troop of the near-endemic golden monkey.
+Volcanoes National park, known as Mountain gorilla tracking, remains the most popular activity in the park, with over a total of 80 permits issued daily, eight for each of the five habituated troops.
+But Volcanoes National Park is not only for gorilla tracking but other activities like golden monkey trekking, and hiking which are now well organized.
+From a two-day ascent of Karisimbi to a non-strenuous nature walk to a cluster of craters later, the most exciting achievement is that visitors can now visit a habituated troop of the near-endemic golden monkey.

 Gorilla Families in Rwanda